GendoAI/fe-take-home/README.md

 Use the provided CSS Module with BEM conventions for styling.

-#### 5. Fix the Socket Bug & Wire Up Events
+#### 5. Wire Up Socket Events

-The provided `SocketStore.ts` has a bug that causes issues with Next.js.
-Identify and fix it.

-Then connect the socket events to your layers store so that remote layer additions and movements are reflected in the UI.
+Connect the socket events (`src/shared/services/ws.ts`) to your layers store so that remote layer additions and movements are reflected in the UI.
 The mock server simulates another user making changes.

 **Note:** Pay attention to how the server sends position data.